sohale/implisolid/docs/notes-on-folders.md

 ### Folders in sohale.github.io
+   ( Formerly `demos/implisolid-build` ?)
-   demos/implisolid-build Also used for publishing (from here to github.com) demos/implisolid-build/demo1 - Target for github-pages deployment of sohale.github.io (not for implisolid's own page, https://sohale.github.io/implisolid/) demos/implisolid-build/demo1/mp5_json_code.html - todo: Note that this is not yet activated.
+   `docs/implisolid-build` Also used for publishing (from here to github.com) `docs/implisolid-build/demo1` - Target for github-pages deployment of sohale.github.io (not for implisolid's own page, https://sohale.github.io/implisolid/) docs/implisolid-build/demo1/mp5_json_code.html - todo: Note that this is not yet activated.
 If this is activated, there won't be need for updating sohale.github.io each time.
                Your site is published at https://sohale.github.io/implisolid/
                         https://sohale.github.io/implisolid/implisolid-build
                                       mmaps to:      ./docs/implisolid-build